bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 #### Decentralized Exchanges

 Decentralized Exchanges don't have their own bank accounts.
 Instead, buyers and sellers interact directly with each other when transfering money.
 It is up to the user to follow the appropriate Anti-Money-Laundering and Know-Your-Customer rules.
-The Bitcoins are held in escrow by the exchange.
+The Bitcoin are held in escrow by the exchange.
 It's very important to make use of these escrow options and be careful who you interact with.

 **[Localbitcoins](https://localbitcoins.com/country/HK)**
 Localbitcoins is a decentralized exchange managed from Finland.